Club Information

 The minor rugby season runs approximately May-August but the exact nature and timing of the program depends on the club.
 To find your local club and learn more about programming offered, check our club locator above.

 Junior club rugby teams are open to all players regardless of experience and skill in the sport of rugby.
-The junior rugby season runs approximately May-October, but the exact nature and timing of the program depends on the club.
-See the leagues below:
+The junior rugby season is broken into two seasons: 15s runs approximately May-August and 7s runs through September.

 Senior rugby in Ontario refers to adult rugby teams for ages 19 and up.
 Click here to see a visual breakdown of age groups by year of birth.
 Contact leagues at this level are split by gender and follow World Rugby Laws of the game.
 For more information on non-contact programming contact your local club.